web-cipher-007/Software-Engineering-Verilog-Labworks/README.md

 ---

-This repo contains lab assignments for practicing Verilog design and testbench coding, focusing on basic arithmetic circuits such as adders and subtractors.
+This repo contains labworks for practicing Verilog design and testbench coding.